 4. Who will this involve at my organisation?

-While specific individuals will have reporting responsibilities, the answer to this is really – everyone.
+While specific individuals will have reporting responsibilities, the answer to this is everyone.

-The Bill strongly emphasises the need for communication and coordination.
+The Act strongly emphasises the need for communication and coordination.

-For example, guidance already issued conveys that, for both tiers, “procedures will need to be effectively communicated to all those needed to deliver an effective response to a suspected incident.
-This may include employees, volunteers and contractors as well as those hiring premises.”
+For example, guidance already issued conveys that, for both tiers, procedures will need to be effectively communicated to all those needed to deliver an effective response to a suspected incident.
+This may include employees, volunteers, contractors, and those hiring premises.

 How AI Can Better Protect Busy Public Space Environments